-Also known as House Arrest or Home Detention, home monitoring can be imposed as a sentence, as a term of probation, or even while a criminal case is pending.
+Also known as House Arrest or Home Detention, home monitoring can impose as a sentence, as a term of probation, or even while a criminal case is pending.

 House arrest is a great alternative for both the government and the DUI offender.
-The cost to the state that usually accompanies incarceration is avoided and the offender is allowed to serve out his/her sentence at home instead of behind bars.
-Another quality about house arrest is that you may still continue to work or go to school while serving out your sentence.
+The cost to the state that usually accompanies incarceration avoided and the offender allowed to serve out their sentence at home instead of behind bars.
+Another benefit about house arrest is that you may still continue to work or go to school while serving out your sentence.

 The electronic home monitoring system is a small tracking device that is usually worn around the ankle or wrist.
-A base unit located in the home detects and records signals that are transmitted from the bracelet.
+A base unit located in the home detects and records signals that transmitted from the bracelet.
 When the bracelet is out of range, the base unit knows.
 Most house arrest terms require the offender to be home by a certain curfew.
-Random telephone checks or breath testing may also be required.
+Random telephone checks or breath testing may also required.
 Failure to comply with the terms of your house arrest may result in additional penalties.
-Any violation or attempt to tamper with the device will be recorded and sent to authorities.
+Any violation or attempt to tamper with the device, recorded and sent to authorities.

 House arrest is often better than jail.
 It allows offenders to serve out their sentence from the comfort of their own home.
 A regular work schedule is also permitted.
-Extra time may be given to allow for doctor's appointments, grocery shopping, or attendance of alcohol abuse meetings.
+Extra time given to allow for doctor's appointments, grocery shopping, or attendance of alcohol abuse meetings.
 The electronic monitoring device is small and strapped to the ankle 24/7.
-It cannot be removed or tampered with.
-Any attempt to do so will be detected and sent to authorities.
+Not removable and tamper proof.
+Any attempt to do so, easily detected and sent to authorities.
 The device is small enough to fit discretely under a pant leg, and is water resistant.

-Some house arrest sentences also require breath samples to be given to detect the presence of alcohol.
-To prevent fraud, a photograph may be taken while a sample is being provided.
+Some house arrest sentences also require breath samples given to detect the presence of alcohol.
+To prevent fraud, a photograph taken while a sample being provided.
 In some states, electronic home monitoring is in the form of a SCRAM device.
 A SCRAM device checks alcohol blood levels randomly.
-If at any time a DUI offender violates the terms of probation, your house arrest privileges can be revoked and you will be returned to jail.
+If at any time a DUI offender violates the terms of probation, your house arrest privileges revoked and your returned to jail.

-State laws on when and how house arrest is offered in DUI cases differ dramatically.
+State laws on when and how house arrest offered in DUI cases differ dramatically.
 For example, some states only use house arrest with repeat offenders.
-Check with your local laws or contact an experienced attorney in your state for more information on house arrest and if it will be available to you.
+Check with your local laws or contact an experienced attorney in your state, city, or county for more information on house arrest and if it will be available to you.